litmuschaos/litmus/docs/experiments/categories/cassandra/cassandra-pod-delete.md

 ## Cassandra pod delete

-It deleted the cassandra pods with namespace, labels, and kind provided at `spec.appinfo` in chaosengine for the `TOTAL_CHAOS_DURATION`.
+It deletes the Cassandra pods with matching namespace, labels, and kind provided at `spec.appinfo` in chaosengine for the `TOTAL_CHAOS_DURATION` duration.

 ### Cassandra App Details